Prostitution in Thailand

-Prostitution in Thailand is officially illegal However, due to police corruption and an economic reliance on prostitution dating back to the Vietnam War, it remains a significant presence in the country.
+Prostitution in Thailand is not itself illegal, but public solicitation for prostitution is prohibited if it is carried out "openly and shamelessly" or "causes nuisance to the public".
+Due to police corruption and an economic reliance on prostitution dating back to the Vietnam War, it remains a significant presence in the country.
 It results from poverty, low levels of education and a lack of employment in rural areas.
-Prostitutes mostly come from the northeastern Isan region of Thailand, from ethnic minorities or from neighbouring countries, especially Myanmar and Laos.
-UNAIDS in 2019 estimated the total population of sex workers in Thailand to be 43,000.
+Prostitutes mostly come from the northeastern (Isan) region of Thailand, from ethnic minorities or from neighbouring countries, especially Cambodia, Myanmar, and Laos.
+In 2019, the Joint United Nations Programme on HIV/AIDS (UNAIDS) estimated the total population of sex workers in Thailand to be 43,000.

 Legal underpinnings

 The legal framework governing prostitution in Thailand is based upon three acts: